 - Update his profile.

 - Get help or watch tutorials.

 Note: Arrows on the icons signify a link in the app.

 Wireframing is an essential part of the UX process.
-Wireframes not only give you a clearer picture of what how you intend the feature to work and the value customers can expect out of it.
-It also ensures you and your team is on the same page before you actually start burning money on the development process.
+Wireframes not only give you a clearer picture of how you intend the feature to work and the value customers can expect out of it.
+It also ensures you and your team are on the same page before you actually start burning money on the development process.
 Since wireframes are easy to make and change, it is also easier to receive early feedback and implement them.